 Once a method is called, it finishes all it's statement until and

-unless a return
+unless a return or method call

-statement is encountered. if a return
+statement is encountered.
+If a return

-method and if a method call is encountered, the execution moves
+statement is encountered, the execution moves back to the line from where this method was called and if a method call is encountered, the execution moves

 into the new method.